Registering a birth or death

 - The deceased's medical card (if this is not available, you can get the NHS number from the person's medical practice)

 Do not delay registering a death because these documents are unavailable.
-Please contact us for advice.
+Contact us for advice.

 Tell Us Once